Groodian/HomeMission/README.md

 #### Test

+First, make sure to start the database: `docker-compose up -d`.

 Write tests and test everything with `npm run test-all`.
 Or only test specific cases with `npm run cypress` and Jest Runner.

 #### Try Production